-In order to frame these kinds of shared stories, we need to ask better questions that go the heart of our intentions and stem from honesty about, and humility arising from, our limits as human beings.
+In order to frame these kinds of shared stories, we need to ask better questions that go to the heart of our intentions and stem from honesty about, and humility arising from, our limits as human beings.
 This inner orientation, combined with technologies that encourage interpersonal trust between individuals, can be used to create emergent, responsive, communal structures better suited to coping with the complexity of the modern world than our current institutions.Optimal Gathering¶

 However, we can't wave our hands, say "emergent communal structure", and leave it at that.
 We need to use modern mathematical tools to model optimal collective decision making.

 Prompt: Liberal radicalism is really a collection of mathematical tools to model what?

 Optimal collective decision making.

-Here's the key idea: if individuals contribute to the public goods they use and the funding principle underlying the market is nonlinear, then we can make sure that "small contributions are heavily subsidized (as these are the most likely to be distorted by free-riding incentives) while large ones are least subsidized, as these are more likely private goods."
+Here's the key idea: if individuals contribute to the public goods they each use and the funding principle underlying the market is designed to be nonlinear, then we can make sure that "small contributions are heavily subsidized (as these are the most likely to be distorted by free-riding incentives) while large ones are least subsidized, as these are more likely private goods."
 Here's a more graphic illustration:

 Classical capitalism deals poorly with public goods problems because each individual, if she acts selfishly, only accounts for her own benefits and not the benefits to all others.
 We can do better now that we have a world computer which allows us to agree always on the history and validity of our transactions, and which is open to anyone anywhere the internet is.

-Q: To make optimal collective decisions, the funding principle underlying the market must be nonlinear.
+Prompt: To make optimal collective decisions, the funding principle underlying the market must be nonlinear.
 This means that it subsidizes small or large contributions?